telefonicaid/perseo-fe/docs/roadmap.md

 The following list of features are planned to be addressed in the short term, and incorporated in the next release:

--   Full support for pagination in APIs /rules and /vrules
 -   Swagger documentation
 -   Upgrade Esper to 8.8